help-me-mom/ng-mocks/docs/articles/api/MockRender.md

 **Shallow rendering in Angular tests** is provided via `MockRender` function.
 `MockRender` helps when we want to assert `Inputs`, `Outputs`, `ChildContent`, or to render custom templates.

-`MockRender` relies on Angular `TestBed` and provides:
+`MockRender` uses Angular `TestBed.createComponent` under the hood and provides:

 - shallow rendering of Components, Directives, Services, Tokens
 - rendering of custom templates
-- support of context providers
+- support for all lifecycle hooks (`ngOnInit`, `ngOnChanges` etc)
-- support of all lifecycle hooks (`ngOnInit`, `ngOnChanges` etc)
+- support for testing `ChangeDetectionStrategy.OnPush` components
-- support of components without selectors
+- support for context providers

 ## Important to know